Pancreaticoduodenectomy: Return of bowel function

 Ileus, which refers to functional obstruction or aperistalsis of the intestine, is a physiologic response to abdominal surgery, including the Whipple procedure.
 While post-operative ileus is typically self-limited, prolonged post-operative ileus occurs when patients develop nausea, abdominal distention, pain or intolerance of food by mouth.
 Various measures are taken in the immediate post-operative period to minimize prolonged post-operative ileus.
 A nasogastric tube is typically maintained to suction, to drain gastric and intestinal contents.
 Ambulation is encouraged to stimulate return of bowel function.
 Use of opioid medications, which interfere with intestinal motility, is limited.

 History

-This procedure was originally described by Alessandro Codivilla, an Italian surgeon, in 1898.
-The first resection for a periampullary cancer was performed by the German surgeon Walther Kausch in 1909 and described by him in 1912.
-It is often called Whipple's procedure or the Whipple procedure, after the American surgeon Allen Whipple who devised an improved version of the surgery in 1935 while at Columbia-Presbyterian Medical Center in New York and subsequently came up with multiple refinements to his technique.
+The first attempted pancreaticoduodenectomy was performed in 1898 by Alessandro Codivilla, though it was unsuccessful.
+The first successful operation was performed by Walther Kausch in 1909.
+Kausch described the first periampullary cancer resection in 1912.

+Pancreaticoduodenectomy is often called Whipple's procedure or the Whipple procedure after the American surgeon Allen Whipple, who devised an improved version of the surgery in 1935 while at Columbia-Presbyterian Medical Center in New York.
+The operation as performed initially by Whipple was in two stages.
+Of the first three patients Whipple operated on, one died during the operation, and none survived beyond 28 months.
+Though its therapeutic effects were discovered in 1929, Vitamin K was not commercially available until 1940.
+With its introduction, a one-stage pancreaticoduodenectomy was now a viable and more appealing option.
+With this pharmacologic breakthrough, Whipple was able to attempt and successfully perform a one-stage pancreaticoduodenectomy in 1940.
+He outlined the new procedure in his seminal paper "Observations on Radical Surgery for Lesions of the Pancreas" in June 1946.